How To Invest in Pag IBIG MP2 Program: An Ultimate Guide

-Simply put, the MP2 is more profitable than the regular Pag-IBIG savings program.
-MP2 dividend rates even surpass the average interest rates of investment products from commercial banks in the Philippines.
+The MP2 is more profitable than the regular Pag-IBIG savings program.
+MP2 dividend rates surpass the average interest rates of investment products from commercial banks in the Philippines.

 With the HDMF’s record-breaking financial performance year after year, it’s expected to maintain the MP2 program’s remarkable dividend rates.

-Under the MP2, you need to save only at least Php 500 as an initial deposit and as a monthly deposit should you decide to remit every month thereafter.
+Under the MP2, you need to save only PHP 500 as an initial deposit and a monthly one should you decide to remit every month thereafter.